krenalis/krenalis/apis/README.txt

 This file contains documentation for the REST APIs of Chichi.

-GET    /apis/data-sources                       List the data sources GET    /apis/data-sources/{id}/properties       List the properties of a data source GET    /apis/data-sources/{id}/transformations  List the transformations of a data source POST   /apis/data-sources/{id}/import           Import from a data source POST   /apis/data-sources/{id}/reimport         Import from a data source PUT    /apis/transformations/                   Create a new transformation PATCH  /apis/transformations/{id}               Update a transformation
+GET    /apis/connections                       List the connections GET    /apis/connections/{id}/properties       List the properties of a connection GET    /apis/connections/{id}/transformations  List the transformations of a connection POST   /apis/connections/{id}/import           Import from a connection POST   /apis/connections/{id}/reimport         Import from a connection PUT    /apis/transformations/                  Create a new transformation PATCH  /apis/transformations/{id}              Update a transformation